Monogenic diabetes

 m.3243A>G

-(Mitochondrial gene variant causing maternally inherited diabetes and deafness (MIDD)) |
+Mitochondrial gene variant causing maternally inherited diabetes and deafness (MIDD)

-Maternally inherited.
-Males will not pass on the variant to their offspring.
+- Key features: Causes bilateral sensorineural deafness (typically presents before the diabetes), which results in difficulty with high-pitched sounds and usually requires hearing aids and possibly a cochlear implant.
+Other features include myopathy, renal disease and gastrointestinal problems.
+Maternally inherited: Males will not pass on the variant to their offspring.
 Phenotype variable within families, from mildly affected to mitochondrial encephalomyopathy, lactic acidosis and stroke-like episodes (MELAS), and includes both insulin-dependent and non-insulin dependent diabetes.
-Patients may have diabetes and no other clinical features or family history, with a genetic diagnosis made unexpectedly. |
+Patients may have diabetes and no other clinical features or family history, with a genetic diagnosis made unexpectedly.

+- Management considerations: Usually requires insulin within two years.
 Audiological assessment is recommended for patients with isolated diabetes.
 Guidelines for management of diabetes in mitochondrial conditions are available (see resources list below).
-Metformin should be avoided as there is an increased chance of lactic acidosis. |
+Metformin should be avoided as there is an increased chance of lactic acidosis.

 Inheritance and genomic counselling